 Essentially, the bundles of telephone wires become looser, their ends fraying out.
 You can see this happening when you let a chunk of salted meat sit.
 The exterior gets darker and darker as the proteins dissolve.
 This makes it far easier for the proteins to then cross-link when you knead the ground meat.
 Indeed, just by feeling salted ground meat vs. regular ground meat, you can instantly tell the difference: the salted meat is much stickier.

-Why Resting Time is Important When Salting Meat
+In Good Time: Why Resting Time Is Important When Salting Meat

 What about timing?
 Does it matter how long you let your salted meat rest for?
 To test this, I divided one pork shoulder into eight different test batches.
 The first batch was left completely unsalted.
 The remainder were salted for intervals of time ranging from 24 hours all the way down to immediately before grinding.
 I then cooked all of the ground meat in vacuum-sealed bags in a 60°F water bath and weighed what was left after draining them.